beerecca/dotfiles/stow/README.md

 ## Installation

-We've included `stow` in the Brewfile in this repo.
+The Brewfile in this repo includes `stow`.
 But to install manually run:

 ```bash
 brew install stow